Roe IV Triplane: Service history

-The single example built was used for a while as a trainer at the Avro Flying School at Brooklands, where several pilots who were to become famous learnt to fly in it, including Howard Pixton, who gained his Aero Club certificate in it on 24 January 1911.
+The single example built was used for a while as a trainer at the Avro Flying School at Brooklands, where several pilots who were to become famous learned to fly in it, including Howard Pixton, who gained his Aero Club certificate in it on 24 January 1911.
 During its service as a trainer it was crashed numerous times, including at least twice into the notorious Brooklands sewage farm.
 After a crash on 14 February the aircraft was rebuilt with the fuselage lengthened by 4 ft (1.2 m).
 It continued to be used for training until August 1911, when it was scrapped.

-A full-scale flying replica was built for the 1965 film Those Magnificent Men in Their Flying Machines and was afterwards donated to the Shuttleworth Collection, where it remains in airworthy condition as of 2022.
+A full-scale flying replica was built for the 1965 film Those Magnificent Men in Their Flying Machines and was afterwards donated to the Shuttleworth Collection.
+On 30 May 2026, the replica was involved in a crash at the Shuttleworth Wings & Wheels Air Show, when it flew into trees at Old Warden Aerodrome.
+The pilot was trapped and had to be rescued, and survived with minor injuries, but details on the aircraft's condition have not been released.